-- Students will prepare a 3’ x 4’ research poster to present their findings at Tulsa Research Day on Friday, November 10.
+- Students will prepare a 3’ x 4’ research poster to present their findings at the Drone Fly-In on Friday, November 2.
 The students will interact with fellow researchers from across the region over the lunch period for the event.

 - A panel of researchers and experts in STEM will judge the student posters.
 1st – 3rd place posters in elementary, middle, and high school will receive ribbons.

 - The maximum allowed size for a poster is 48” x 48”.

 - To make mounting easier, we recommend that they are no wider than 42 inches.

 - Posters are usually in landscape (horizontal) orientation, but portrait (vertical) or square is also allowed.
 Some suggested sizes (inches) are 30×40, 36×36, 42×42, or 36×48.

 - Some templates are available from this site: https://www.genigraphics.com/templates.
 Note that some of the templates offered on this site are too large for Tulsa Research Day posters.